tlswg/draft-ietf-tls-tls13-vectors/draft-ietf-tls-tls13-vectors.md

 # Introduction

-TLS 1.3 {{!TLS13=I-D.ietf-tls-tls13}} defines a new key schedule and a number new cryptographic operations.
+TLS 1.3 {{!TLS13=I-D.ietf-tls-tls13}} defines a new key schedule and a number of new cryptographic operations.
 This document includes sample handshakes that show all intermediate values.
 This allows an implementation to be verified incrementally, examining inputs and outputs of each cryptographic computation independently.